genneko/website-source/content/playing-with-bsd/networking/freebsd-vlan.md

 > __NOTE__: To route packets between the bridges (VLANs), make sure to assign IP addresses to the bridges as described in the previous section, not their member interfaces such as em0.10.

-Then change the default gateway for each jail from the switch's vlan address to the host's bridge interface address.
+You also have to change the default gateway for each jail from the switch's vlan address to the host's bridge interface address.
 ```
 v101 { $vif = "epair101a"; $addr = "192.168.10.11/24"; $gw = "192.168.10.1"; }
 v102 { $vif = "epair102a"; $addr = "192.168.10.12/24"; $gw = "192.168.10.1"; }